Sanjay648/devops/README.md

 # devops
-We are here to learn git and github
+We are here to learn git and github.